 - Stack up several layers to form your structure.
 You can control the depth of your cutouts and cavities by playing with different layers stacked up together.
 Place a solid layer at the bottom and reduce the sizes of the subsequent layers.
 This creates a change in depth during laser engraving.

-Check out our fiber laser buying guide: Best Fiber Laser Engraver for you
+Check Out Our Fiber Laser Engraver Buying Guide Here: Best Fiber Laser Engraver for you

 Final Thoughts